Next decisions

 Program:

-Office lunch planners get monthly tray ideas and early booking reminders.
+Office lunch planners get [verified cadence] tray ideas and early booking reminders after opting in.

 Campaign pack:

-- Google post: "Office catering available next week."
+- Google post: "Office catering available [verified service window]."

 Common loyalty mistakes